Of 39 people killed, 27 were foreigners, 11 were locals

 Witnesses in the club said they heard a loud noise, then a security officer told everyone to get out.

-“I got shot in the f****** leg, man,” he told journalists as he was taken into an ambulance.
+“I got shot in the (expletive) leg, man,” he told journalists in English as he was taken into an ambulance.
 “These crazy people came in shooting everything.”

 The club issued a statement on its Facebook page Sunday.

 “This terrible incident is a terror attack against our citizens’ peace, brotherhood, serenity, economy, tourism and against our nation.
 Our hearts bleed and the bullets are in our heart,” the statement read.
 “All the people who died, the policemen, our tourist friends in the club, our waiters and staff are our sons.”